charmed-lma/charm-k8s-prometheus/README.md

 Now browse to http://localhost:9090/

-The default prometheus.yml config includes a scrape config that scrapes metrics from Prometheus itself.
+The default prometheus.yml includes a configuration that scrapes metrics from Prometheus itself.
 Execute the following query to show TSDB stats:

     rate(prometheus_tsdb_head_chunks_created_total[1m])